cb-agr/agriPlot/README.md

 **Description**

-agriDemoplot.R is virtually the same function as agriPlot.R, however, it's only meant to take a fieldbook generated from demoFieldBook as input. agriDemoplot can take the output from demoFieldBook as is.
+agriDemoplot is virtually the same function as agriPlot, however, it's only meant to take a fieldbook generated from demoFieldBook as input. agriDemoplot can take the output from demoFieldBook as is.
 To limit redundancy in the README please refer agriPlot for explaination of the agruments.

+**Libraries**

+library(data.table)

 **Usage**